The FAST Galactic Plane Pulsar Snapshot Survey -- V. PSR J1901+0658 in a double neutron star system: Acknowledgements

-The FAST GPPS survey is a key FAST science project led by J.~L. Han.
+The FAST GPPS Survey is a key FAST science project led by JLH.
 He coordinated the teamwork and was finally in charge of finishing this paper.
-W.~Q. Su processed all data presented in this paper and drafted the manuscript, under the supervision of J.~L. Han.
-P.~F. Wang developed the processing procedures for pulsar polarization profile and pulsar timing which are extensively used in this paper.
-J.~P. Yuan, Z.~L. Yang and W.~C. Jing carried out some of FAST observations presented here.
+WQS processed all data presented in this paper and drafted the manuscript, under the supervision of JLH.
+PFW developed the processing procedures for pulsar polarization profile and pulsar timing which are extensively used in this paper.
+JPY, ZLY and WCJ carried out some of FAST observations presented here.
 Chen Wang feeds all targets for the GPPS observations.
-D.~J. Zhou, Tao Wang, W.~C. Jing, Yi Yan, Lang Xie and N.~N. Cai contributed to different aspects of data processing and/or joined many group discussions.
-P.~F. Wang and Jun Xu made fundamental contributions to the construction and maintenance of the computation platform.
+DJZ, TW, WCJ, YY, LX and NNC contributed to different aspects of data processing and/or joined many group discussions.
+PFW and JX made fundamental contributions to the construction and maintenance of the computation platform.
 Other people jointly propose or contribute to the FAST key project.
 All authors contributed to the finalization of this paper.

+We thank Prof. Youjun Lu for his helpful comments.
+The authors are supported by the National Natural Science Foundation of China (NSFC, Grant Nos 11988101 and 11833009) and the Key Research Program of the Chinese Academy of Sciences (Grant No. QYZDJ-SSW-SLH021).